Azure/AzureGovernedPipelines/docs/azure-pipelines/unified.md

 ### `global`

-Allows configuration of options within the governed pipeline.
+Allows configuration of options within the governed pipeline that are enforced to all pipelines.
 Options configured here will override options specified in `defaults` and `settings`.

 To default a configuration option but allow it to be overridden, specify the option in `defaults` instead.